Lennart0HU/Master-Thesis-Deep-Reinforcement-Learning-DDPG-in-Home-Energy-Management/README.md

 - Nvidida GPU (for CUDA usage)

 ## Repository Structure
 Having been based on the repository by Langer (2022), this repositroy contains remnants of the original model that was built for the HVAC context that do not work in their current from.
 These remained, mostly in achrive folders, or quoted-out directly in the code, for the purpose of recycling in future applciations and adaptations.
-Among these are also different alogrithms, HVAC-datasets, the function to run the model in distinct seasons, the option to run the code on a SGE cluster, different environments
+Among these are also different alogrithms, HVAC-datasets, the function to run the model in distinct seasons, the option to run the code on a SGE cluster and different RL environments.

 SHEMS-python includes the python implementation of the MPC benchmark.